-The four IDE PIO (Programmed Input/Output) fields let you set a PIO mode (0-4) for each of the four IDE devices that the onboard IDE interface supports.
-Modes 0 through 4 provide successively increased performance.
-In Auto mode, the system automatically determines the best mode for each device.
-The settings are: Auto, Mode 0, Mode 1, Mode 2, Mode 3, Mode 4.
+The four items allow you to set a PIO (Programmed Input/Output) mode for each of the four IDE devices that the onboard IDE interface supports.
+Modes 0~4 provide increased performance.
+In Auto mode, BIOS automatically determines the best mode for each IDE device.

-Primary/Secondary Master/Slave UltraDMA
+IDE Primary/Secondary Master/Slave UDMA

-Ultra DMA/33 implementation is possible only if your IDE hard drive supports it and the operating environment includes a DMA driver (Windows 95 OSR2 or a third-party IDE bus master driver).
-If your hard drive and your system software both support Ultra DMA/33, Ultra DMA/66 and Ultra DMA/100 select Auto to enable BIOS support.
-The settings are: Auto, Disabled.
+Ultra DMA implementation is possible only if your IDE device supports it and your operating environment contains a DMA driver.
+If both your hard drive and software support Ultra DMA 33 (or higher), select Auto to enable BIOS support.